keithmathe/mailsend/README.md

 # Usage

 ## 1. Using Gmail
-- Clone repo or download zip and run from driver script from terminal `<_location of cloned files_>/mailsend.py`
+- Clone repo or download zip and run driver script from terminal `<_location of cloned files_>/mailsend.py`

 ## 2. Using another email client
 - Clone repo or download zip